jatindhankhar/jatindhankhar.github.io/_drafts/blog/using-google-app-script-to-automate-treat-counter.md

 }
 ```

 Since DingTalk supports only a subset of markdown, I combined several string in markdown to form one big markdown document.
-If google app script supported ES6, I could have used string interoplation to make it more elegant.
+If google app script supported ES6, I could have used string interpolation to make it more elegant.

+On the ending note, after writing this one, I am missing more standups than I was attending early :p